Fasten your seat-belts! We are about to take a Magic Carpet ride to Agrabah – I mean, Broadway!

 Once the performance was over, we made a mad dash to the infamous Stage Door.
 I may not have been able to score backstage passes, but I was determined to see whom I could meet.
 The Stage Door is known to be the place where theater-goers can linger and meet whatever performers may come to sign autographs and pose for selfies.
 I’ll admit, I was quite jealous of the number of guests we saw enter the giant purple door for a special meet-and-greet, but I was also just grateful to have been there.
 No, seriously – I was!
 This had been a tremendous gift so far…and it was only about to get better!

-So – perhaps my piece is the equivalent of being a “street rat” writer in comparison to some of the other bloggers out there.
+So – perhaps my piece is the equivalent of being a “street rat” writer in comparison to some of the other bloggers.
 That’s okay.
 It takes time to develop a style and audience and I will continue to dream big.
-This is a whole new world for me and I am just one person with a heart full of wishes, looking forward to the infinite possibilities!
+This is a whole new world for me.
+I am just one person with a heart full of wishes, looking forward to the infinite possibilities!

 Until the next step ~ T